-In order to create your Invisalign mold, your orthodontist take a physical impression of your teeth and gums.
-These will be sent to a lab where they will customize your clear aligner trays.
+In order to create your Invisalign aligners, your orthodontist will need to take a 3D scan of your teeth and gums.
+These will be sent to Invisalign and then your orthodontist will customize your clear aligner treatment plan.

 You should wear your aligners each and every day for at least 22 hours for them to effectively work.
 The plastic material of the aligners is made out of is soft and clear to reduce irritation and discomfort.
 You should only remove them to brush and eat.
 When you are not doing either, they should be in your mouth straightening your smile.
 Because they are transparent, no one will be able to tell if you are wearing Invisalign.

-The amount of time you need to wear Invisalign differs based on each individual case, but your provider can create a estimated time of treatment during your consultation.
+The amount of time you need to wear Invisalign differs based on each individual case, but your orthodontist can create an estimated time of treatment during your consultation.

 These special kind of braces are an excellent choice if you do not want the responsibility of remembering to wear and put in Invisalign.
 Back of the teeth braces are like regular braces but they are glued on the back side of the upper and lower teeth.
 This way, your treatment is hidden from public eye.
 These braces can treat the same conditions that Invisalign does including: